 Open-fit lacks versatility for situations where noise isolation is preferred.

-The Shokz OpenRun Pro 2 is disappointing for office use.
+The Shokz OpenRun Pro 2 is passable for office use.
 Unless you want to hear your colleagues because you're collaborating, the open-fit design doesn't block out any environmental noises, which can be distracting and hinder how well you can hear your audio.
 Plus, sound can escape and be audible to your coworkers, depending on your listening volume and their proximity.
-The headset is also not well-suited to listening for accuracy, given the under-emphasis in the bass and treble ranges, though it's fine for listening to speech, say during a call or a podcast.
-On the upside, it's comfortable, the battery life can easily make it through a workday, and the multi-device pairing lets you switch between your work PC and your smartphone.
+On the upside, it's comfortable, the battery lasts through a workday, and multi-device pairing lets you switch between your work PC and your smartphone.

 Bluetooth multi-pair with two devices.